Mamba413/bess/R/README.md

 - How to discover the
 true “sparsity pattern”?

-- How to find models combining the above mentioned two abilities?
+- How to find models combining the above-mentioned two abilities?

-The best subset selection is up to these challenge, which enjoy following admirable advantages:
+The best subset selection is up to these challenges, which enjoy the following admirable advantages:

 - It obtains an unbiased estimator as long as the true active set is discovered.